Press Releases

 2. Board succession linked to Corporate Strategy

-In conjunction with the formulation of the new medium-term management plan, which will begin in fiscal 2026, the company has reviewed the skills matrix required of directors.
-The Nomination Advisory committee not only examines the process for deciding on proposals for the appointment and dismissal of directors, including the president, and the criteria for appointment and dismissal, but is also involved in the specific selection of outside directors, and is implementing board succession initiatives to enhance "earning power."
+In conjunction with the formulation of the new Mid-Term Plan starting in fiscal year 2026, the skills matrix required of directors has been revised.
+The Nominating Advisory committee not only verifies the process for determining the appointment and dismissal of directors, including the president, but also participates in the specific selection of outside directors, thus implementing board succession initiatives to enhance the company's "earning power."

 3. Human resource development centered on strategy stories